c0deritter/knight-sql/README.md

 query.sql() == 'SELECT t1.id, t2.name FROM table1 t1 LEFT JOIN table2 t2 ON t1.id = t2.table1Id'
 ```

-### WHERE conditions
+### Condition

-A where condition can contain any JavaScript value.
-The following sections describe what will happen.
+A condition is used for `WHERE` and `HAVING` clauses.
+It is basically an array which can contain value of any type.
+The following will happen.

+- Strings and numbers are concatenated into the resulting SQL string
+- An object of type `Query` will be surrounded with brackets to represent a sub query
+- There can be objects following the `SqlPiece` interface which can to magic while rendering to SQL strings
+- A `null` value is becoming an SQL `NULL`
+- An array will be converted to `(value1, value2, ...)`
+- An object of type `Value` will be replaced through a parameter token i.e. `?` for MySql
+- Any other values like of type `Date` will also be replaced through a parameter token

 #### Strings and numbers

-A WHERE condition can be a list of strings or numbers that will be concatenated together.
+A condition can be a list of strings or numbers that will be concatenated together.

 ```typescript
 sql.select('*').from('table').where('id', '=', '1')